 The indigenous Hatti people established a settlement here before 2000 BC.
 The Hattic language continued to be used for religious purposes and there is a great deal of continuity between the Hatti and the later arriving Hittites, so we do not know if the Hatti were displaced by the Hittites, absorbed by them, or if the Hatti people adopted the Hittite language and were no longer distinct.

 The Assyrians were also establishing outposts in the region.
 A group of merchants from Assur had their own quarter of the city at Hatuşaş by the 19th and 18th centuries BC.
 The Assyrians and their need for maintaining business records brought writing to the region, in the form of the Assyrian system of cuneiform.

 The adoption of writing, using Mesopotamian cuneiform to write the Hittite language, provided a mechanism for record keeping that allows us to understand much more about the cultures of the time.

-The tablet seen here lists tax payments in dyed wool and finished textiles by twelve individuals to the Hittite state.
+The tablet seen here lists tax payments in dyed wool and finished textiles, payments made by twelve individuals to the Hittite state.

 The Hittite people moved into Anatolia around 2000 BC, apparently migrating from a homeland on the Pontic Steppe around the Sea of Azov.
 They moved from there to the east and then south, between the Caspian and Black Seas and the west across northern Anatolia.